 Patiently squint in Haweswater:

 As you wait in watch for the birds of the forests- the buzzards, kestrels and ospreys or the solitary golden eagle, the last surviving king of the Lakes.
 Watch in wait for the red deer and squirrels, and butterflies, plentiful but shy.
 Look to the water for the playful otters and grey seals.
 Spot the white-clawed crayfish and slender Arctic charr – but keep your hands off the jelly-fish.
 Skim the surface for hunting auks, kittiwakes and fulmars.
 Head to the wildlife park for the last two remaining North Eurasian Lynx.
 Why not squeeze in a bird of prey or predator experience whilst you are there?
-Alternatively, the meet the meerkats or lemurs in the regular meet and greets.
-When it comes to experiences in this luscious Lakeland, you won’t know where to begin.
+Alternatively, even if you are not having a wedding, you can meet the meerkats or lemurs in the regular meet and greets.
+When it comes to experiences in this luscious Lakeland wedding, you won’t know where to begin.

 From things to do, eat and drink, the question is which to put on the shortlist.
 Try a Lakeland craft beer whilst you tour the Keswick Brewery or an ale at Jennings Brewery.